google/clusterfuzzlite/docs/clusterfuzzlite.md

 ClusterFuzzLite is a continuous [fuzzing] solution that runs as part of [Continuous Integration (CI)] workflows to find vulnerabilities faster than ever before.
 With just a few lines of code, GitHub users can integrate ClusterFuzzLite into their workflow and fuzz pull requests to catch bugs before they are committed.

 ClusterFuzzLite is based on [ClusterFuzz].

 ## Features

-- Quick code change (pull requests) fuzzing to find bugs before they land
+- Quick code change (pull request) fuzzing to find bugs before they land
 - Downloads of crashing testcases
 - Continuous longer running fuzzing (batch fuzzing) to asynchronously find deeper bugs missed during code change fuzzing and build a corpus for